arunkumar02042002/Flipcart_reveiw_Scrapper/README.md

 # How to use
 To use this application, follow these steps:

+1. First add your cluster link
-1. Enter the search key for the product you want to extract reviews for.
+2. Enter the search key for the product you want to extract reviews for.
-2. Click on the "Search" button.
+3. Click on the "Search" button.
-3. The application will extract the reviews for the corresponding product and display them on the results page.
+4. The application will extract the reviews for the corresponding product and display them on the results page.

-4. Technologies Used
+# Technologies Used

-# This project uses the following technologies:
+This project uses the following technologies:
 - Python
 - Flask
 - Beautiful Soup